Winter Driving Safety Tips

 With indoor holiday gatherings restricted during the current climate of COVID-19, it’s the perfect time to indulge in a long, scenic, and sometimes challenging winter driving.
 Whether you are taking off on a solo journey or exploring Ontario with members of your household (or small bubble), the beauty of falling snowflakes can lend a winter wonderland-esque charm to your road trip.
 Add in a Christmas playlist, a mug of hot chocolate in your cup holder and cozy blankets in the backseat, and it’s almost like you’re travelling in Santa’s sleigh itself!

 Unfortunately, the presence of snow and ice on the roads is a very real component of winter weather, which can lead to icy roads and overall dangerous road conditions.
-As winter sets in for a long stay, it is time to get serious about winterizing your car.
+As winter sets in for a long stay, it is important to know about the winter car problems, so it is time to get serious about winterizing your car.
 CarHub wants you to drive carefully this holiday season and throughout the winter, which is why we’ve compiled our best advice for staying safe as you travel.

 Social distancing isn’t just for humans: During a wintry drive, keep 3-4 times the usual stopping distance between your car and other vehicles.
 Safety comes first, at all times.
 Drive safe, enjoy the holiday season and feel free to contact us for any questions.